VulcanJS/vulcan-next/README.md

 ## What's in the box?

+Where Vulcan Next shines:

+- B2B SaaS software, CMS, platforms
+- Apps that rely a lot on CRUD operations (managing and listing data structure, like in a CMS)
+- APIs that can be consumed by multiple clients (your own app but also a mobile version, data scientists, other 3rd party apps...)

 Vulcan Next provides:

 - A production-grade Next.js + Apollo GraphQL boilerplate.
-It includes development tooling such as Cypress, Jest, Storybook, MDX... and many others.
-- A GraphQL API endpoint set up with Apollo Server, so you can start coding back-end features immediately.
+- A GraphQL API endpoint set up with Apollo Server and a Mongo connector, so you can start coding back-end features immediately.
+- Development tooling such as Cypress, Jest, Storybook... and many others.
-- Schema-based helpers and hooks to quickly generate and consume your own GraphQL API.
+- Schema-based helpers and hooks to quickly generate and consume your own GraphQL API
-- Password based authentication
+- Password based authentication with Passport

 [Join the Slack and meet Vulcan contributors](http://slack.vulcanjs.org/)